bioimageit/bioimageit_core/docs/source/tutorial_write_a_metadata_plugin.rst

 Tutorial: write a metadata plugin
 =================================

-In this tutorial we describe step by step how to implement a plugin to manage metadata for **BioImagePy**.
-By default the **BioImagePy** library has one metadata plugin:
+In this tutorial we describe step by step how to implement a plugin to manage metadata for **bioimageit_core**.
+By default the **bioimageit_core** library has one metadata plugin:

 * LOCAL: a metadata manager based on local file system.
 Each experiment is a local directory and each data metadata are stored using *JSON* files.

 Metadata plugins are implemented using the service design pattern.
 To make it easier to identify the services plugins in the python code repository we prefix the python plugin file with ``service_``.
-Thus, to create a new metadata plugin you need to create a python file at ``bioimagepy/metadata/service_yourservicename.py``
+Thus, to create a new metadata plugin you need to create a python file at ``bioimageit_core/metadata/service_yourservicename.py``

 Then, all the code will be in this single file.
 A metadata service plugin file contains two classes: the ``ServiceBuilder`` and the ``MetadataService``